When will the data scientist be replaced by AI?

 If you need to get your hands dirty with AI, IBM Deep Learning as a service takes care of parallelized model training on GPUs and hyperparameter tuning for you.
 So you can concentrate on your specific business task.

-Last but not least, the IBM AI Fairness 360 toolkit addresses the most urgent need for enterprise AI, model bias.
+The IBM AI Fairness 360 toolkit addresses the most urgent need for enterprise AI, model bias.
 The AI Fairness 360 open source toolkit not only automatically detects bias but also quantifies it.
 The toolkit provides a set of algorithms to mitigate that bias to remove it and will be a part of every ML and AI DevOps pipeline soon (like unit and integration testing in traditional software development).

 So, in the future we will see the work of data scientists moved to a level of abstraction where the dirty work is automated and the data scientist can concentrate on key tasks like communicating results to business stakeholders, identifying opportunities for AI in business processes, and taking care of ethical and bias issues of the models.